GlassOnTin/SDRPlusPlus/PYTHON_BINDING.md

 cd build_sdrpp

 # Configure with CMake

+# Basic configuration
 cmake -B . -S .. -DCMAKE_TOOLCHAIN_FILE=C:/dev/vcpkg/scripts/buildsystems/vcpkg.cmake -DCMAKE_POLICY_VERSION_MINIMUM="3.5"

 # Build the project

+# If you needed to use explicit package paths in the configure step,
+# the build command remains the same
 cmake --build . --config Release
 ```